emremutlu08/emre-mutlu---javascript---extension-pack/README.md

 - TODO Highlight
 - Todo Tree
-- Turkish - Code Spell Checker
+- Turkish - Code Spell Checker (Note: You can add your own language's code spell checker)
-- Tech Debt Metrics

 ## Here is my Prettier and Eslint settings: